SmilePlease

 Can I get prints on different paper?

 Currently, all prints use Kodak Professional Inkjet Lustre paper.
-We chose this paper because it's the industry standard for portrait photography—it offers the best balance of color accuracy, durability, and viewing experience.
+We chose this paper because it is the industry standard for portrait photography—it offers the best balance of color accuracy, durability, and viewing experience.

 Our quality promise